GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: GSA-Forecaster Graph Sequence Attention

-Each decoder layer consists of a \textit{graph sequence attention (predicting)} layer and a feedforward network. \textit{The graph sequence attention layer (predicting) is the core component for capturing temporal dependency} (see Section \ref{sec:gsa_decoding}).
-It refines the estimate for the next graph signal by learning from the previous data sequence with the help of the auxiliary information.
-The feedforward network, which is made of sparse linear layers and nonlinear activation functions, further refines the estimate by accounting for \rone{spatial} dependency.

-After obtaining the final estimate $\widehat{\mathrm{e}}_{t+k}$, a de-embedding layer decodes it and gets the predicted next graph signal $\widehat{\mathrm{x}}_{t+k}$.
-This de-embedding layer is a feedforward network implemented with sparse linear layers and nonlinear activation functions to effectively translate the encoding back into a graph signal format.
+Finally, a de-embedding layer decodes this final estimate, $\widehat{\mathbf{e}}_{t+k}$, to predict the next graph signal, $\widehat{\mathbf{x}}_{t+k}$.
+This layer uses sparse linear layers and nonlinear activation functions to effectively translate the encoding back into a graph signal format.